Isabel050/MBN-Metagenomic-Biosurveillance-Network/README.md

-# ThreatNet Israel
+# Metagenomic Biosurveillance Network

-The web user interface for this model is available at https://oscar-delaney.shinyapps.io/ThreatNetIsrael/ The associated paper is currently unpublished, but we will link to it when it is available as a preprint, and once published.
+The web user interface for this model is available at https://oscar-delaney.shinyapps.io/MBN_app The associated paper is currently unpublished, but we will link to it when it is available as a preprint, and once published.

 File descriptions: